-Do you have big dreams for your garden this year, but don’t know where to begin?
+Do you have big dreams for your garden this year, but don’t know where to begin with landscape design?

 Get started on the right path with these 7 basic design rules: